sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-04.md

 | Fabrikan  | Abhishek |
 | Fabrikan  | David    |

-You can use these to test the API using the Swagger UI with these operations below.
+We will demonstrate this doing manual testing using the Swagger UI with these operations below.
+To automate this, you'd take the URIs you see in Swagger and write REST API calls using a testing tool.

 Create a new session with tenantId = `Contoso` and userId = `Mark`

 ![Create a new session](./media/module-04/post_create_session.png)

 Click Execute.

 Capture the value of the new sessionId